tapir-test/tapir-website/_docs/usingtapir/Logging.md

 configuration.

-We analyzed the logging frameworks which our third-party libraries used and included the corresponding bridges in the tapir-depenencies module.
+We analyzed the logging frameworks which our third-party libraries used and included the corresponding bridges in the tapir-dependencies module.
 If you add additional frameworks with additional logging frameworks you have to add the bridge by yourself.